You cannot copy content of this website, your IP is being recorded

 The American College of Physicians (ACP) states that women of average risk who are ages 40 to 49 should weigh the risks and benefits.

-The ACP recommends this age group receives a mammogram every 2 years if they decide on this option.
+The ACP recommends this age group receive a mammogram every 2 years if they decide on this option.

-If you are experiencing discomfort of the breasts or are between the ages of 40 to 55, come in for a breast exam today.
-Contact our office today to get in touch with a specialist.
-To book an appointmentcall us or visit us online!
-We serve patients from Austell GA, Lithia Springs GA, Mableton GA, Powder Springs GA, Douglasville GA, Fair Oaks GA, Hiram GA, Clarkdale GA, Smyrna GA, and Marietta GA.
+If you are experiencing discomfort in the breasts or are between the ages of 40 to 55, come in for a breast exam today.
+Contact us today or request an appointment.
+We are conveniently located at 1810 Mulkey Rd SW Suite 102, Austell, GA 30106!
+We serve patients from Austell GA, Lithia Springs GA, Mableton GA, Powder Springs GA, Fair Oaks GA, Hiram GA, Clarkdale GA, Smyrna GA, Marietta GA and surrounding areas.